jfogarty/mmeddle/docs/DEVELOPERS.md

 ## Persistent Data

-mMeddle uses three forms of read/write persistent data:
+mMeddle uses four forms of read/write persistent data:

-- LocalStorage : used by browser clients and emulated for Node.js clients
 - MongoDB Database storage : primary storage mechanism
 - Filesystem storage : available for testing and fallback

-The first is `localStorage` in the browser to maintain session information.
-Node.js client applications use a simulated form of localStorage which is saved to the `./storage/localStorage/[app]` directory.
-See `./sal/LocalStorage`.
-The practical limit of localStorage is 2.5 million characters per domain so we need to be careful to not extend our local requirements to anything like that number.
+- Client remote storage : browser & clients to the server
+- LocalStorage : used by browser clients and emulated for Node.js clients

-The second is a MongoDB database.
+The first is a MongoDB database.
 You should install one locally; see [MongoDB server](https://www.mongodb.org/downloads) .
 The server will look for a database using the `./sal/MongoDBProvider'.
 You can inspect the contents of the MongoDB using its `Mongo` client application, but it is a bit painful.

-The third is the filesystem itself.
+The second is the filesystem itself.
 If your mongoDB database cannot be found then IO will be to the file system.
 Most, if not all, functions which currently use the database can be accomplished using the `./sal/FileProvider`.
 The file system is slower and does not scale well, but has the great advantage that it is really easy to look at the JSON files produced and see whats going on.
 I do most early debugging with the database turned off.

+The third is really just the remote form of the first two.
+When logged into a server, client storage operations are remoted by the `./sal/ClientProvider`.
+The storage operations are funneled through the workspace connection socket to the corresponding session on the server.

+The last is `localStorage` in the browser to maintain session information.
+Node.js client applications use a simulated form of localStorage which is saved to the `./storage/localStorage/[app]` directory.
+See `./sal/LocalStorage`.
+The practical limit of localStorage is 2.5 million characters per domain so we need to be careful to not extend our local requirements to anything like that number.

 ## Cloud Build Automation